apiato/apiato/docs/_docs/C.features/authentication.md

 > The Auth Endpoints and more, are documented by default in apiato.
 Go to [Documentation Generator Page](http://apiato.io/C.features/api-docs-generator/) and see how to generate the API documentation.

+OAuth let's you authenticate using different methods, these methods are called `grants`.
+How to decide which grant type you should use!
+Check [this](https://oauth2.thephpleague.com/authorization-server/which-grant/), and keep reading this documentation.

 <br>